-The Drupal Security Team includes approximately 40 people, several of whom are Acquia employees.
+The Drupal Security Team includes about 40 people, several of whom are Acquia employees.
 The security team works with the Drupal Security Working Group, which reviews and supports the work of the security team.
-The security team created a framework to report and prioritize the mitigation of security vulnerabilities discovered both in Drupal core and in Drupal contributed modules.
+The security team created a framework to report and rank the mitigation of security vulnerabilities discovered both in Drupal core and in Drupal contributed modules.
 The team also provides best practices for secure module development and Drupal website creation and configuration.
-This Keeping Drupal Secure blog post describes how the Drupal Security Team responds to security issues.
-Read more about the Drupal security team.

 There has been much publicity about password breaches of service providers’ websites.
 Often the root cause of the breach of user passwords is due to poor access controls at the password database and weak encryption methodologies used to encrypt the database.
 Acquia believes that both strong access controls and strong encryption methodologies are the best means of protecting passwords.
 Drupal encrypts passwords held in the database using the strong SHA512 hash function with a per-user salt function applied.

 To prevent common vectors of attack, Cloud Platform is built to ensure Drupal websites are hosted securely to align with best practices.
 Major points include the following:

 The process owners of both the web infrastructure and the PHP infrastructure

 don’t have write access to the web root.
 The PHP infrastructure can only